If you’re looking to learn music theory online then there are a lot of fantastic options.

 One thing to mention though about learning music theory on youtube.
 It’s really good to get to grips with the fundamentals of music theory.

-Or it’s an awesome resource to jump in and out of certain topics that you need to top up your knowledge on.
+And it’s an awesome resource to jump in and out of certain topics that you need to top up your knowledge on.

-But if you’re looking to find someone that takes you through step by step everything you need to know for an ABRSM exam you might struggle to find someone.
+But, if you’re looking to find someone that takes you through step by step everything you need to know for an ABRSM exam you might struggle to find someone.

 Most of the channels will jump around a bit across topics and they may explain some more complex music theory that you probably won’t need to know about for the earlier grades.